-DRAGONS is fully compatible with Python 3.
-It was tested with Python 3.6, specifically.
-To install the Gemini suite on Python 3:
+DRAGONS requires Python 3.
+It was tested with Python 3.7, specifically.
+To install:

-$ conda create -n geminiconda python=3.6 gemini stsci iraf-all pyraf-all
+$ conda create -n dragons python=3.7 dragons stsci

 PyRAF and Gemini IRAF do not work well under Python 3.
 If you are going to reduce data with Gemini IRAF, eg, spectroscopy data, please install the Python 2 environment (see previous section).